Expert Guided Namibia Photography Masterclass Safari 12 Days – Small Group Max 7 Pax

 Sossusvlei to Swakopmund

 This morning it’s time to set off for the next adventure as we take a fascinating drive through the breathtaking and ever-changing desert landscapes of the Namib Naukluft National Park, including the impressive Gaub and Kuiseb canyons, on our way to Swakopmund.
 After a drive of about 6 to 7 hours you will reach the coast at Walvis Bay where you have the option to visit the lagoon to see the interesting mix of pelicans, flamingos and other sea birds that are found here.
-We will then continue north to Swakopmund itself to check in to the unique Desert Breeze Lodge just a few minutes’ drive from the town.
+We will then continue north to Swakopmund itself to check in to the beautiful Strand Hotel located on the famous “Mole” beachfront.
 This afternoon you can enjoy exploring this charming and small German coastal resort that is uniquely nestled between the desert and the sea.
-In the evening you can enjoy dinner with your guide/s at one of the popular restaurants in town before returning to the lodge for a great night’s sleep.
+In the evening you can enjoy dinner with your guide/s at one of the popular restaurants in town before returning to the hotel for a great night’s sleep.

 Swakopmund to Etosha National Park